 In total, at least two committee members, including the chair or co-chairs, must be Religious Studies internal unit graduate faculty.
-The third member may be selected from the Graduate Faculty list.
+The third member may be selected from the Graduate College's Religious Studies Graduate Faculty list.
 Committee members who are not on this list must be approved by the AHGS and the Graduate College.
 The AHGS and the Graduate Coordinator assist the student in gaining these approvals